davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. note::
     * Configure a port for the hotClient that no other app will use
     * Same host configuration as the dev server itself
-    * allEntries and autoConfigure add hot module replacement to compiler
-    * Page is set not to reload but hot-module-replace -> useful for react hot component updates
-    * source code is online
+    * More configuration exists, such as historyApiFallback; source code is online

 ----